-Northern Ballet’s Cleopatra is a mesmerising production which beautifully illustrates the Company’s strengths.
+Northern Ballet’s Cleopatra is a mesmerising production that beautifully illustrates the company’s strengths.

 Choreographer David Nixon packs a lot into the narrative.
-Indeed, he must in order to portray the full story of Cleopatra and her rise as the Pharaoh Queen.
+This is necessary, of course, to portray the full story of courageous Cleopatra and her triumphant rise as the Pharaoh Queen.

 The legendary tale follows the power struggles Cleopatra – the last pharaoh of Ancient Egypt – faced with her brother during their joint rule.
 His murder.
 Her relationship with Julius Caesar.
 Her love affair with Mark Antony.
 And, finally, her death as a result of poisoning from an asp bite.

 Antony and Cleopatra will always be known as one of theatre’s most extravagantly poetic pairings.
 Previous incarnations span the traditional Shakespearean tragedy to the iconic portrayal by Elizabeth Taylor and Richard Burton in the 1963 film.
 David Nixon’s ballet had a lot to live up to.

 In the publicity material for Cleopatra, David Nixon explains: